Cash vs Mortgage: A Guide on what’s Right for You

 2. Missed Investment Opportunities

-By using a large sum of cash to buy a home, you may miss out on potential investment opportunities that could offer higher returns.
 For example, if you were to invest the cash in stocks, bonds, or other ventures, you might earn more in returns than you would save on mortgage interest.

 In this sense, paying cash could represent an opportunity cost.